jakelime/phdf/readme.md

 =============================================== 4 passed in 6.30s ================================================
 ```

-You can get pytest using `pip install pytest` on your own environment or
-simply use the DevOps installation script to install the full
-environment (bare minimum + push + test).

 ### Notes

 Unfortunately, we will face problems if we try to pass the entire
 `JSON string` into the command.
 The length of the string is too long
 (`length=1356801`), which gives us `error=7, Argument list too long`.

-One alternative is to write the data using `FileIO`, then pass the
+To fix this problem, we the data to a file using `FileIO`, then pass the
-filepath to the command.
+filepath to the command line.

 ``` java
 import eviyos2g.lib.shared.common.util.CustomFileWriter;